hmatzner/text-classification/README.md

 # Text Classification Project

+## The goal
 This project involves the classification of text data that consists of URLs and HTML files with their true label, each type in a different CSV file.
 The goal is to take as input either one of the two and predict the subject matter of the text.

+The categories
-The categories or labels that the model will predict are not disclosed, and are located in the `labels.py` file, which contains a unique constant:
+or labels that the model will predict are not disclosed, and are located in the `labels.py` file, which contains a unique constant:
 ```